Ritikajain18/Parkinson-s-Disease-Detection/README.md

-# :brain: Parkinsons Disease Detection
+# :brain: Parkinson's Disease Detection
 The objective of this project is to detect the presence of Parkinson’s disease in a human using various Machine Learning Algorithms at an early stage to halt the further progression of this deadly disease.

 ## Motivation